-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver problems, or a history of glaucoma or problems with urination.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver problems, congestive heart failure, heart rhythm problems, a recent heart attack, overactive thyroid, or a history of glaucoma or trouble urinating.

 - This medicine may make you dizzy or drowsy.
 Do not drive or doing anything that could be dangerous until you know how this medicine affects you.

 - Call your doctor if your symptoms do not improve or if they get worse.